Common Names: red clover, cow clover, meadow clover, wild clover

 Latin Names: Trifolium pratense

 - Like peas and beans, red clover belongs to the family of plants called legumes.
-Red clover contains substances called isoflavones.
-Isoflavones are phytoestrogens—compounds similar to the female hormone estrogen.
+Red clover contains substances called isoflavones—compounds that are structurally related/similar to estrogen.
+Red clover supplements have been promoted for menopause symptoms and osteoporosis.

 - Historically, red clover was used for asthma, whooping cough, cancer, and gout.
 Today, extracts from red clover are most often promoted for menopause symptoms, high cholesterol levels, or osteoporosis.

 How Much Do We Know?